 Life coaches provide motivational guidance to their clients and assist them in overcoming personal and professional troubles.
-Their clients include people from all walks of life, like the students, parents, trauma survivors, business executives, etc.
+Their clients include people from all walks of life, like students, parents, trauma survivors, business executives, etc.

 How to Become a Life Coach in Canada?